mathias-ammon/tessif-phd/docs/source/getting_started/introduction.rst

 Introduction
 ************

-Tessif can be comprehended much like a toolbox designed for handling :ref:`energy system simulation <Introduction_FirstSteps_EnergySupplySystemsSimulation>` tasks.
+Tessif can be comprehended much like a toolbox designed for handling :ref:`energy system modelling <Introduction_FirstSteps_EnergySupplySystemsSimulation>` tasks.
 Each tool (corresponding to tessif's :ref:`toplevel submodules and subpackages <api>`) serves a specific task.
 While these tasks may vary a lot between tools (e.g. like they do for a saw and a pencil) it still makes sense to understand both: how each tool works on its own and to how they synergize with each other.
 Reusing the toolbox example this transtales to understanding how different saws and pencils work on their own, but also how to draw lines on workpieces you want to cut to length.

 Following sections give a detailed guide line on how to approach tessif as a project.